-Rejection Sensitive Dysphoria is a disorder that causes excessive emotional sensitivity and pain as a result of real or perceived rejection, taunting, or criticism.
-The link of Rejection Sensitive Dysphoria and ADHD is yet unknown to researchers.
+Rejection Sensitive Dysphoria is a disorder that causes excessive emotional sensitivity and pain due to real or perceived rejection, taunting, or criticism.
+The link between Rejection Sensitive Dysphoria and ADHD is yet unknown to researchers.
 Some believe it is related to emotional instability, which is the failure to moderate emotional reactions and maintain them within the normal range of reactions.
-In this post, we will look at the relationship between ADHD and Rejection Sensitive Dysphoria.
+This post will look at the relationship between ADHD and Rejection Sensitive Dysphoria.
 It should be noted that Rejection Sensitive Dysphoria is a contentious issue in psychiatry, and that study is continuing.
 Some mental health providers may not recognize Rejection Sensitive Dysphoria as a legitimate disorder and, as a result, may refuse to treat it.

 Rejection Sensitive Dysphoria is a powerful emotional reaction that a person may have in response to real or potential rejection or criticism.
-It is a significant disorder that can cause depressed feelings and self-esteem and that is not caused by an excessively sensitive individual.
+It is a significant disorder that can cause depressed feelings and self-esteem, and that is not caused by an excessively sensitive individual.
 People with Rejection Sensitive Dysphoria may have a bad sensation, such as rejection, as a result of a seemingly innocuous statement, or they may interpret a little dispute as extremely serious.

 Internalizing this overpowering emotional sense might result in a bad mood and retreat from the event.
 Alternatively, they may externalize their sentiments, which might manifest as outbursts of fury or hostility.

-While difficulties with emotional and mood management are not now part of the ADHD diagnosis criteria, persons with ADHD may encounter them.
+While emotional and mood management difficulties are not part of the ADHD diagnosis criteria, persons with ADHD may encounter them.
 Some ADHD specialists acknowledge the presence of RSD and speculate that it only happens in persons with ADHD.
 However, because rejection is hard to quantify, some professionals may refuse to recognize RSD.
 They may also dismiss it since it has symptoms comparable to depression, bipolar illness, borderline personality, and social phobia.

 According to researchers, trouble managing emotions may explain the difficulties that some children with ADHD have while socializing.
 Other studies have found that peer rejection and victimization are common among children with ADHD and may increase the symptoms of RSD.
 Experts are still working to determine the potential impact of emotional dysregulation in ADHD and how it may reflect the difficulties in processing emotions like rejection.

 Moreover, emotional dysregulation is not specific to ADHD, and not all evidence backs up the idea that ADHD raises the likelihood of rejection sensitivity.
-The relationship between rejection sensitivity and various other mental health disorders, including personality disorder, sadness, and anxiety, but not ADHD.
+The relationship between rejection sensitivity and other mental health disorders, including personality disorder, sadness, and anxiety, but not ADHD.

 Other diseases that may raise the risk of RSD can also be diagnosed by a physician, counselor, or another psychiatric expert.

-Currently, Rejection Sensitive Dysphoria therapy choices are comparable to that for ADHD, including medication.
+Rejection Sensitive Dysphoria therapy choices are comparable to that for ADHD, including medication.

 People with RSD, like those with ADHD, may benefit from a combination of therapy modalities.
 Both RSD and ADHD treatment may include: